rafaelab/imagine-models/README.md

 This may change in the future.

 #### Installation procedure

 Easiest via

     pip3 install --user git+https://github.com/IMAGINE-Consortium/imagine-models.git

-If you install the library in a virtual environment, remove the --user tag.
+If you install the library in a virtual environment, remove the --user tag

 If you want to specify a branch, you can do so by adding @branch-name to the above command.

-If you want to add your own model you need to clone the repository via
+Alternatively, (e.g. if you want to add your own model) you need to clone the repository via

     git clone -b branch_name --recursive https://github.com/IMAGINE-Consortium/imagine-models.git